 The SSA’s trial work period allows you to receive full benefits while earning more than the SGA amount for up to nine months during any five-year span.
-If you continue working beyond your trial work period, you can receive benefits for any months for up to 36 months where you earn less than the SGA limit during the extended period of eligibility.
+If you continue working beyond your trial work period, you can receive benefits for any months where you earn less than the SGA limit during the extended period of eligibility for up to 36 months.

-If you have questions about working while receiving SSD benefits, Fleschner, Stark, Tanoos & Newlin can help.
+If you have questions about working while receiving SSD benefits, Fleschner, Stark, Tanoos & Newlin can provide answers.
 With national Social Security Disability lawyers based across the United States, we’re here for you—no matter where you live.
-So don’t wait, contact us 24/7 for a free case consultation.
+So don’t wait, contact us for a free case consultation.

 The financial burden that often comes with a serious injury can be too much for many people to bear.
 Unexpected medical debt, damaged personal property, and the sudden loss of income can impact the budgets of most families.
 The good news is that a successful injury claim could help reduce that financial strain after a serious accident.
 Get in touch with a Terre Haute personal injury lawyer with Fleschner, Stark, Tanoos & Newlin to learn more.